Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 One of the most important practices in church ministry evaluation is to write down your observations as you bring your project to life.

-Keep referring back to your planning points and ministry evaluation questions.
-Make notes about how the ministry is going to help you remember what happened.
+Keep referring back to your planning points and ministry effectiveness review.
+Make notes about how the ministry is going to remember what happened.
 When evaluation time comes, you won't have to rely on your memory to recall details about the ministry project.

 Keep Emotions in Check